Design Technology is an inspiring, innovative and practical subject. Using creativity and their imagination, students design and make products

 GCSE consists of 50% coursework and 50% final exam.

 The Design Technology department enjoys considerable success at GCSE where

 our average grade is often Grade A, and a number of pupils obtain an engineering

 Sixth Form and A level

-A level Design Technology appeals to an increasing number of students.
-The OCR Product Design course develops skills essential in other related disciplines and fields of study, from all aspects of design, to Architecture and Engineering, and even Medicine.
+A Level Design Technology appeals to a wide range of pupils.
+The course has proven to support many areas of future study from all aspects of Design, to Architecture and Engineering, and even Medicine.

 We follow the OCR Design and Technology course, specializing in Product Design.
 This allows us to tailor the course to a wide variety of outcomes allowing pupils to excel as they can play to their strengths; whether this be resistant materials, graphics or systems and control.

 In Year 12 pupils have the opportunity to hone and refine their design and making skills through a range of projects whose targeted focus is on the extra step up that is required from GCSE to A level.